grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

 # Get started with Grafana Mimir using the Helm chart

-The [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Mimir within a Kubernetes cluster.
+The Grafana Mimir [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Mimir within a Kubernetes cluster.

 ## Before you begin